myothiha/obsidian/VLLM/CLIP-Based/SigLIP2.md

 ## 1. Zero-shot classification and retrieval
 - Baselines on ImageNet, ObjectNet.
 ImageNet Real.

-## SigLIP2 as a vision Encoder in VLMs
+## 2. SigLIP2 as a vision Encoder in VLMs

-- Use SipLIP2 as a vision encoder in [[PaliGemma2]]
+- Use frozen SipLIP2 as a vision encoder in [[PaliGemma2]]
 - Perform the stage 1 Training from [[PaliGemma2]] which involve captioning, OCR, grounded captioning, visual question answering, detection and instance segmentation.
+- Fine-tuned the downstream tasks with transfer settings as [[PaliGemma]]

+## 3. Dense Prediction Tasks

+### Semantic Segmentation
-- Noted that vision is frozen during the training.
+- use frozen SigLIP2
+- use six benchmarks for semantic segmentation, monocular depth estimation, and surface normal estimation.
+- use [[MAP]] head instead of [CLS] token

+### Open Vocabulary Segementation
+- Open-vocabulary segmentation aims to develop models that can segment any novel classes beyond a fixed training vocabulary.

+## 4. Localization tasks
 -